 Additional Information: The U.S. Army created posters for active duty soldiers with the word "courage" hiding in the background, quoting an Army leader and referring to several sources of help.
 The campaign is supplemented by a leader's guide, pocket guide for spouse and loved ones and other posters with themes "Shoulder to Shoulder: I Will Never Quit on Life," "Don't Deal with a Problem Alone," and "Never Leave a Fallen Comrade."

-Reference: http://usaphcapps.amedd.army.mil/hioshoppingcart/ searchresults.aspx?hotlist=1
+$\textbf{Reference:} \ http://usaphcapps.amedd.army.mil/hioshoppingcart/$ searchresults.aspx?hotlist=1 present, Department of Veterans Affairs

 It Takes... a Warrior to Ask for Help